tubaplayerdis/Tubabot/readme.md

 This is currently olny for devs

+to wipe or restore from backup delete json.sqlite(keep all economy info)(generated on first startup)(to erase, and to restore add a json.sqilte to the folder that has info)

 if you obtanied this by other means than github or offical discord, stop stealing, you are stealing from a 14 year old kid.